zellij-org/zellij-org.github.io/content/screencasts.md

 - **[Session Management](/tutorials/session-management)**: Learn how to use Zellij for session-management to separate different tasks and contexts.

+- **[Web Client - Sharing Sessions in the Browser](/tutorials/web-client)**: Here we demonstrate how to use Zellij in the browser in addition or even instead of a dedicated terminal emulator.

 - **[Dealing with Colliding Keyboard Shortcuts](/tutorials/colliding-keybindings)**: This tutorial demonstrates how to solve the "Colliding Keybindings" problem, in which the Zellij UI intercepts keys meant for the applications running inside Zellij.

 - **[Filepicker](/tutorials/filepicker)**: Stop wasting time traversing through your filesystem manually!
 Use the Zellij filepicker to get a dynamic file exploration experience, complete with fuzzy-finding and autocompletion right in your terminal.